 The first step for receiving disability benefits is completing the disability application with complete and accurate information about your short-term disability.
 Once you fill out the application, you can file a claim with the required documentation.

 There are certain sections of the application that are only concerned with the doctor and the employer.
 So be sure that you do not attempt to fill out those sections, as well.
 All of the eligibility criteria related to short-term disability benefits are available in the SSA’s Blue Book.
 To avoid a denial of benefits, experts suggest having a legal professional by your side.
 When the state evaluates your claim for benefits, they will determine whether you meet the required criteria for short-term disability.

 As part of the application process, you need to provide legitimate medical documents from a licensed doctor or medical professional stating that you are disabled and will recover within the limited period of your disability benefits.

 These are some other important facts you should know before you apply for short-term disability benefits:

 Many people do not know enough about short-term disability benefits to apply for the assistance they need.
 These are some of the most important things to keep in mind if you think you may qualify:

-An experienced attorney can help you to understand the benefits to which you are entitled.
+An experienced social security attorney in new jersey can help you to understand the benefits to which you are entitled.
 To seek short-term disability benefits without facing a denial or unnecessary delay, discuss your concerns with a reputable disability lawyer who has a deep understanding of such cases.
 An attorney can evaluate your case and provide the assistance you need.